 1-3 cr.
 Graduate.

-Topics vary.
 Advanced topics of current interest in an area of systems-design; review of recent literature.
 Subject matter may be student initiated.
-Specific topics and any additional prerequisites will be announced in the schedule of classes each time the course is offered.
+Specific topics and any additional prerequisites will be announced in the Schedule of Classes.

 Current Offerings: https://catalog.uwm.edu/course-search/